Wanlockhead

 Wanlockhead is a village in Dumfries and Galloway, Scotland, nestling in the Lowther Hills and 1 mi south of Leadhills at the head of the Mennock Pass, which forms part of the Southern Uplands.
 It is Scotland's highest village, the village centre being at an elevation of around 405 m above sea level.
-Some sources, including VisitScotland, cite an altitude of 467 m but the highest house in the village has been measured at 444 m.
+Some sources, including VisitScotland, cite an altitude of 467 m – which would make it higher than Flash, Staffordshire, and thus the highest village in the United Kingdom – but the highest house in Wanlockhead has been measured at 444 m.

 The village can be accessed via the B797, which connects it to the A76 near Sanquhar and the A74(M) motorway at Abington.

 History

 Wanlockhead takes its name from the Wanlock Water, a stream which rises in the remote hollow which forms the setting of the village.

 The village owes its existence to the lead and other mineral deposits found in the surrounding hills.
 These deposits were first exploited by the Romans, and from the 13th century they began to be worked again in the summer.
 The village was founded permanently in 1680 when the Duke of Buccleuch built a lead smelting plant and workers' cottages.

 Lead, zinc, copper and silver were mined nearby, as well as some of the world's purest gold at 22.8 carats, which was used to make the Scottish Crown.
 Early gold miners included Cornelius de Vos, George Bowes, and Bevis Bulmer.
 Wanlockhead became known as "God's treasure house" from the richness of its mineral resources.